 There are reasons for this.
 India is still a deeply traditional, conservative society and women often stay indoors lest the outside world corrupt and taint their purity.
 If a woman goes outside too much or talks to men in the street then she may well struggle to ever find a husband.
 I heard this of countless Indian women most of whom I met outside of India where they felt safe to talk to me about these things.

-There is also a widespread institutional segregation where men and women are sometimes even educated separately right through to University.
+There is also widespread institutional segregation where men and women are sometimes even educated separately right through to University.
 Trains too have male and female carriages although these were of course set up in response to the problems female passengers were reporting.
 One time I accidentally boarded a, mostly empty, female only carriage and upon realising my error laughed playfully to conceal my embarrassment.
-The other passengers on the other hand looked anything but amused, they seemed at best confused by my fleeting presence and at worst downright terrified.
+The other passengers, on the other hand, looked anything but amused, they seemed at best confused by my fleeting presence and at worst downright terrified.

 Statistically speaking there is actually a shortage of women in India and an unbalanced male to female ratio.
 This is because in some parts of Indian society, female children are seen as an expensive burden who will someday need a husband “buying” for them and consequently they are all too often aborted or even killed at birth.
 The Government is attempting to mitigate this situation by banning the payment of wedding dowries but for now at least the practice still persists.
 Perhaps this status as a “burden” suggests a deep, under-seated lack of respect for women in general and for their place in society.

 When riding trains in Mumbai (in the packed-out male only carriages) I was stared at continuously for the entire duration of any journey.
 I found this extremely disconcerting and can only imagine how unsettled a female passenger must feel.
 Whilst I was assured that the staring was not badly intended and that I was simply “interesting” to the other guys, it suggests to me a universal unawareness or indifference to a concept of personal space.